What's the meaning of dreams? Find out now.

-There are also other theories that argue that dreams help our ability to memorize and in problem solving, with the most skeptical investigators attributing dreams to the result of random brain activation.
+There are also other theories that argue that dreams help our ability to memory and in problem solving, with the most skeptical researchers attributing dreams to the result of random brain activation.

-In Freud's book, The Interpretation of Dreams, the dream is described as having a more concrete meaning and a more symbolic one.
-The dream is, therefore, a good clue to get to know each other, understand our desires and resolve what concerns us.
+In Freud's book, The Interpretation of Dreams, the dream is described as having a more concrete and a more symbolic meaning.
+The dream is, therefore, a good clue to get to know ourselves, understand our desires and solve what worries us.

 Freud attributes 4 phases to the act of dreaming:

-The various ideas and concepts that run through our minds while dreaming are condensed into a single thought or image.
+The various ideas and concepts that go through our heads while we dream are condensed into a single thought or image.

-This is the stage of the dream when the emotional meaning of what we dream is disguised, mixing up the important parts with the insignificant ones.
+This is the phase of the dream in which the emotional meaning of what we dream is disguised, shuffling the important parts with the insignificant ones.

 Here symbols are attributed to things: the repressed ideas contained in the dream are transformed into objects that symbolize them.

-This is the final stage of dreams, where the strangest elements are rearranged to make the dream understandable.
+This is the final stage of dreams, where their strangest elements are rearranged to make the dream understandable.
 It is here that what will be the content of the dream is generated.

 We all dream.
 It's inevitable

-If, when you wake up, you think you didn't dream, you are probably wrong.
-We all dream at night, of different things and over and over again.
+If, when you wake up, you think you haven't dreamed, nope.
+We all dream during the night, about different things and several times.
 Just because you don't remember doesn't mean you didn't.

 It's normal.
 It's your body coming back to reality.

-How many times have you woken up remembering a dream, and it vanishes the next minute?
-No, you have no fish memory.
+How many times have you woken up remembering a dream, and it fades away the next minute?
+No, you don't have a fish memory.
 This is also quite common.

 In this case, if you really want to know more about your dreams, it's very simple:

-- Always put pen and paper on the bedside table and write down everything you remember as soon as you wake up.
+- Always put paper and pen on the bedside table and write down everything you remember as soon as you wake up

-- Describe your dream in general, always thinking about the passage that most marked you and which elements/episodes stood out in the dream (ex: objects, animals, people, events)
+- Describe your dream in general, always thinking about the passage that most affected you and what elements/episodes stood out in the dream (ex: objects, animals, people, events)

-I'm sure you'll get a collection of stories very funny!
+I'm sure you'll have a collection of stories very funny!

 The meaning of dreams